I have a few rules, 1) Stock up on basics, but not overly so.

 That’s a great idea.
 I never thought to place the item on hold and then look around the mall and come back if I can’t find anything better.
 I have to start doing that.
-So many times I’ve gone into the next store and found something better but been too lazy to go back and return the first item.posted over 1 year ago
+So many times I’ve gone into the next store and found something better but been too lazy to go back and return the first item.posted about 2 years ago